mohnishsinha11/no-oggy-collection/README.md

 ## Method

-The program successfully performs the removal operation.
+The program achieves the desired output.